 Causes and Risk Factors

 For most children with a brain malformation, one particular cause is difficult to pinpoint.
 Genetics may play a role, with certain genes and gene mutations that have been linked with cerebral dysgenesis and related conditions.
 One of the most serious and common risk factors is infection.
-Particularly cytomegalovirus, rubella, herpes simplex virus, toxoplasmosis, syphilis, and the chicken pox virus, are known to be serious risk factors for brain malformations in developing fetus.
-A fever in the mother can trigger inflammation that may lead to damage in the fetus, as can any kind of trauma to the mother or fetus.
+Cytomegalovirus, rubella, herpes simplex virus, toxoplasmosis, syphilis, Zika and the chicken pox virus, are known to be serious risk factors for brain malformations in developing fetus.

 Preventing Cerebral Dysgenesis

-Because there is no cure for cerebral dysgenesis once it occurs in a baby, it is important to avoid malformation in developing brains as much as possible.
-Treatments for this condition can only help a child live a more normal life and manage symptoms; it cannot reverse the damage that has already been done.
-Preventing cerebral dysgenesis means avoiding risk factors.
+There is no cure for cerebral dysgenesis once it occurs in a baby.
+Treatments for this condition can only help a child live a more normal life and manage symptoms; it cannot reverse the brain damage.

 Avoiding genetic mutations is not possible at this point.
-Some people simply have these mutations that cause damage like brain malformation.
 However, staying in good health is a very important way for a pregnant woman to help prevent cerebral dysgenesis in her unborn baby.
-Staying up to date with doctor’s appointments allows the mother’s medical team to catch any infections and treat them before they can harm the developing brain of the fetus.
+Staying up to date with doctor’s appointments allows the mother’s medical team to catch any infections and treat them to minimize harm to developing brain of the fetus.

-Cerebral dysgenesis is one possible, although not common, cause of cerebral palsy.
+Cerebral dysgenesis is one possible, although uncommon, cause of cerebral palsy.
 If your child was born with this malformation and cerebral palsy and you believe there was a preventable cause, your doctor may be considered negligent.
-A missed screening for an infection or failure to diagnose and treat an infection, can lead to this damaging and lifelong condition.